Starting to look for a research project can be a daunting task. Here are some tips to make the process easier!

 - Use the body of your email as a letter of introduction: state your name, major, interest in their project, contact information, and request to meet with the faculty member or someone they designate

-- Attach your up-to-date resume to the email; you can have your resume reviewed in at Viterbi Student Engagement & Career Connections Office.
+- Attach your up-to-date resume or curriculum vitae to the email; you can have your resume or curriculum vitae reviewed at the Viterbi Career Connections Office.

 Your next step is to meet with the faculty member to discuss your interest in their project and if working in their lab will be a good fit for you and them.
 When you meet with a faculty member, prepare some questions.
 Read a journal or article they’ve published.
 You want to be interested in the faculty member’s work and get along with their team of people.